enricotelesca/react-scroll-animation/README.md

 ## react-scroll-animation library

 This is a library for realizing animated slides with animated content as react components using CSS properties.
-Animations are performed progressively with the page scroll Are supported all numeric CSS properties (such as rgb/rgba colors, transform, opacity, SVG properties...)
+Animations are performed progressively with the page scroll.

+Are supported all numeric CSS properties (such as rgb/rgba colors, transform, opacity, SVG properties...)

 #Library is still under development and i'm writing the doc...
 Use it carefully...